-No license required by this Chapter shall be granted by the City Council unless application has been made as required in this Chapter.
+No license required by this Chapter shall be granted unless application has been made as required in this Chapter.

-All applications for licenses under the provisions of this Chapter shall be made in writing to the City Council and shall set forth the following information:
+All applications for licenses under the provisions of this Chapter shall be made in writing and submitted to the City Clerk.
+Each application shall set forth the following information:

 Designation of the kind of license desired;